nuson/SoNSTAR/README.md

-## Installing and Running SoNSTAR
+## Installing SoNSTAR
 1. The original SoNSTAR source can be found in the folder [`src/SoNSTAR_Source_Code.py`](src/SoNSTAR_Source_Code.py).
 The requirements for running SoNSTAR are:
     1. A working Python 2.7.x installation (e.g. [Python 2.7.14](https://www.python.org/downloads/release/python-2714/))
 	1. Next, the `pcapy` (Python pcap extension) library must be installed. `pcapy` enables software Python scripts to access the routines from the pcap packet capture library. `pcapy` and can be installed from  [https://pypi.python.org/pypi/pcapy/0.11.1/](https://pypi.python.org/pypi/pcapy/0.11.1/).
 2. SoNSTAR is then run from the command line, or you can use any available application to run Python files such as PyCharm which can be obtained from [Community PyCharm](https://www.jetbrains.com/pycharm/download/).

-2. The SoNSTAR Max/MSP Patcher can be found in the folder [`src/SoNSTAR_Project_prime.maxpat`](src/SoNSTAR_Project_prime.maxpat).
+3. The SoNSTAR Max/MSP Patcher can be found in the folder [`src/SoNSTAR_Project_prime.maxpat`](src/SoNSTAR_Project_prime.maxpat).
 Running the patcher requires Max/MSP 7 to be installed.
 You can use the unregistered version for free (though if you want to edit the patcher you will need a Max/MSP).
 See [Max 7.3.4](https://cycling74.com/downloads).

+## Running SoNSTAR

-3. Start first by runing the Max/MSP patcher and upload all the raw sounds that SoNSTAR uses to the patcher and turn the speakers on/plug in your headphones.
-Then run the Python file.
+1. Start first by runing the Max/MSP patcher and upload all the raw sounds that SoNSTAR uses to the patcher into the buffers named for each a speceific sound and turn the speakers on/plug in your headphones.
+Raw-sounds can be found in the folder `raw-sounds`.
+Note: there are more sounds in the raw-sounds folder than the once would be used.
+The extra sounds or any new sounds can be used by the users to change the sound design as they wish.

+2. Run SoNSTAR python file and first will receive a message on the screen ask you "Enter MAX patcher host IP" in order to send trigger messages to the MAX patcher.
+After you type the host IP and press enter a new message will appear and ask you to "Enter the first 6 digits of your network IPs".
+After you type the 6 digits from the left side of the IP address of the local network, you have to press enter key again; a new message will appear to ask you "Enter the time window period".
+You have to type a time window in seconds (For example, 10 or 20 or 30).
+Then the system will provide a list of the available devices that you could sniff from.
+You need to choose the one which you intend to sniff from and type its name and press enter key again.
+Then the system will start sniffing and sounds would start generating.

 ## Authors
 * [**Mohamed Debashi**](https://)